fyodorovich/Timebank-Toolkit/OfficeSuites.md

 #### Zoho
 ``Pros``
 - Zoho provided the most comprehensive suite of tools.
 - Its tools have the most features
 - Excellent user interface
 - Modular tool universe allows you to choose what you pay for
 - Offers a free tier for small number of users

 ``Cons``
 - Offers the smallest capacity for all resources, such as amount of storage per user.
 - Cost grows as you add features
 - Not as widely used

+``TRAP`` Offers the lowest cost of entry but can become more expensive

 #### Google
 ``Pros``
 - It's good on the basics
 - Many people already have an account
 - It is familiar
 - Many other people, groups, and businesses use it
 - offers a free tier for individuals

 ``Cons``
 - Google provides the least features for each of the tools
 - minimal creative tools: photo, drawing, layout, design, video
 - Company culture
 - active monopolist

 #### Microsoft
 ``Pros``
 - Good features that reflect its heritage
 - Desktop and Online tools are equivalent
 - Desktop and Online users can share the same documents
 - offers a free tier
 - offers a very affordable "family" tier
 - offers the most capacity for storage and resources

 ``Cons``
   - Does not have creative tools: photo, drawing, layout, design, video

+### Ratings

 |Task|Microsoft365|Google Workspace|Zoho Workplace|
 |---|---|---|---|